plzm/rag-vector-agent-semantic-kernel/labs/lab4/readme-vs.md

 In order to keep things clean in this example, we've put the majority of the memory store logic in the **MemoryStore** class.
 The **MemoryExtensions.cs** file includes a couple of extension methods used to simplify the memory store code.

-1. Open the Memory\MemoryStore.cs file.
+1. Open the **Memory\MemoryStore.cs file**.
 Replace line 13 with a TABLE_NAME value that will be unique for the day - such as your initials and memory.
 For example:

 ```C#
 private const string TABLE_NAME = "jh-memory";